neos/neos-development-collection/Neos.Neos/Documentation/References/ViewHelpers/Neos.rst

 A view helper for creating links with URIs pointing to nodes.

-The target node can be provided as string or as a Node object; if not specified at all, the generated URI will refer to the current document node inside the TypoScript context.
+The target node can be provided as string or as a Node object; if not specified at all, the generated URI will refer to the current document node inside the Fusion context.

 When specifying the ``node`` argument as string, the following conventions apply: